Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 | Comprehensive Programs | $200-$600 per month | Varies by plan |

-Recent CMS policy changes have expanded reimbursement options, giving more individuals access to remote substance use treatment2.
+Recent CMS policy changes have expanded reimbursement options, giving more individuals access to remote substance use treatment.2

 A structured engagement timeline is crucial to lasting progress in addiction therapy online.